Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 3.5 Features of importance

 In our feature engineering, we used as much descriptive features we could find to efficently map a material structure in its unique material properties.
-However, this prompt us to use features that have little or no contribution to the determination of this dependent variable.
+However, this would prompt us to use features that have little or no contribution to the determination of this dependent variable.

-Using the dataset we have we can plot the importance chart to see each features contribution rating.
+Using the XGBoost 'plot_importance' method, we can plot a chart to see the importance of each features ranked by their weights in building the resulting model.
 This is given below as:

 ```python
 plt.figure(figsize=(10, 20))